emreerkaslan/AdresVer/README.md

-# SWE573
+# Servio App

-This is an Android app project designed in SWE573 course of Bogazici University under the supervision of Prof. Dr. Suzan Uskudarli.
+Servio is an Android app project designed in SWE573 course of Bogazici University under the supervision of Prof. Dr. Suzan Uskudarli.

 App provides users an environment to offer and utilize services with time unit and also create and attend events as a community.